ThingsSolver/solver-ai-suite-events-sdk-ios/docs/index.md

 }
 ```
 #### Properties
-`deviceToken` The device token associated with the device.
+- `deviceToken` - The device token associated with the device.
-`customerId` The customer ID associated with the user.
+- `customerId` - The customer ID associated with the user.
-`loginStatus` The login status of the user.
+- `loginStatus` - The login status of the user.
-`pageType` The type of the page being accessed.
+- `pageType` - The type of the page being accessed.
+- `pageName` - The name  of the page being accessed.
-`event` An Event enum containing details about a specific event.
+- `event` - An Event enum containing details about a specific event.
-`eventValue` The value associated with the event.
+- `eventValue` - The value associated with the event.
-`eventArguments` A collection of key-value pairs providing additional arguments for the event.
+- `eventArguments` - A collection of key-value pairs providing additional arguments for the event.
-`language` The language preference of the user.
+- `language` - The language preference of the user.
-`lat` An optional Double representing the latitude coordinate.
+- `lat` - An optional Double representing the latitude coordinate.
 Default value is nil.
-`lon` An optional Double representing the longitude coordinate.
+- `lon` - An optional Double representing the longitude coordinate.
 Default value is nil.

 ### Event
 The `Event` enum represents different types of events that can be tracked using the SDK.
 Each event has a corresponding string value, making it easy to encode and decode for various uses, such as logging or sending to a server.

 Default provided Event enums are:
-- `appOpen` Represents the event when an app is opened.
+- `appOpen` - Represents the event when an app is opened.
-- `appClosed` Represents the event when an app is closed.
+- `appClosed` - Represents the event when an app is closed.
-- `appCrashed` Represents the event when an app crashes.
+- `appCrashed` - Represents the event when an app crashes.
-- `appUpdate` Represents the event when an app is updated.
+- `appUpdate` - Represents the event when an app is updated.
-- `fingerScan` Represents the event of a finger scan.
+- `fingerScan` - Represents the event of a finger scan.
-- `faceScan` Represents the event of a face scan.
+- `faceScan` - Represents the event of a face scan.
-- `buttonTrigger` Represents the event when a button is triggered.
+- `buttonTrigger` - Represents the event when a button is triggered.
-- `login` Represents the event of a user login.
+- `login` - Represents the event of a user login.
-- `logout` Represents the event of a user logout.
+- `logout` - Represents the event of a user logout.
-- `engagementServed` Represents the event when an engagement is served.
+- `engagementServed` - Represents the event when an engagement is served.
-- `transaction` Represents the event of a transaction.
+- `transaction` - Represents the event of a transaction.
-- `productView` Represents the event when a product is viewed.
+- `productView` - Represents the event when a product is viewed.
-- `pageView` Represents the event when a page is viewed.
+- `pageView` - Represents the event when a page is viewed.
-- `materialDownload` Represents the event when material is downloaded.
+- `materialDownload` - Represents the event when material is downloaded.
-- `searchQuery` Represents the event of a search query.
+- `searchQuery` - Represents the event of a search query.

 #### Using Custom Value Events
 You can also create an Event instance using a custom string value.